15 Sep How to Better Use Social Media For Business

 - Integrate issuu for your reports and booklets

 - Customise the ‘connection’ request

-- Get staff to share them on their profiles so they show up to a proper audience size.
+- Get staff to share them on their profiles so they show up for an audience size.

-- Participate in Groups (if you can find a relevant group to you).
+- Participate in Groups (you will find a relevant group to you).

 This is a very aesthetic network.

 - No hashtags

 Almost everyone seems to be doing this now, but this is the recipe I think works best.

 - After writing your post, get a quality image from a stock site like https://www.pexels.com/ Pexels and Unsplash are royalty-free.
 Just give the photographer their dues with a photo credit.